dermotte/itec-webpage-mlux/courses/intro-cg-ss21.md

 2. outline your work (contribution), and
 3. discuss the lessons learned and obstacles encountered.

-Please also make sure to deliver the following items in a ZIP file via upload on Moodle until **June 27, 2021**
+Please also make sure to deliver the following items in a ZIP file via upload on [Moodle](https://moodle.aau.at/course/view.php?id=31660) until **June 27, 2021**

 1. Your work as source code or a link to Github, Bitbucket, etc.
 2. Your result as rendering (images, movie) or executable (eg. Windows or web)
 3. Your slides from the presentation
-4. A PDF work report with a (i) cover page including your name and student number, (ii) a main text body of around 800 words (2 pages) detailing what you did, how you did it and what you learned.
+4. A PDF work report with a (i) cover page including your name and student number, (ii) a main text body of around 800 words (2 pages) detailing what you did, how you did it, and what you learned.

 ## How to get a positive grade?
 Please make sure to fulfil the requirements to the letter.
 As the current situation requires to do everything online, I cannot build upon my communication with you in the classroom.
 If you cannot meet the requirements for a positive grade, please let me know before the deadlines, e.g. tell me that you are not able to submit an exercise before it is due.